 - Awards will be made in the spring of each year for the following academic year.

-- An application notice will be mailed to all currently enrolled international students at least three weeks prior to the submission deadline of March 31.
+An application notice will be mailed to all currently enrolled international students at least three weeks prior to the submission deadline.
 Applications are mailed to current students from the Office of Global Education.

 - After reviewing all applications the committee will select finalists who may be interviewed by the committee members.
 Students recommended for a fee waiver shall come from the group of finalists.